 In a recent post ‘Jim Perrin comes out’ we quoted from an article we read on the site ‘To Hatch a Crow’ which we think showed how Jim Perrin’s spite, and jealousy of Joe Simpson and his phenomenal success* seemed to have tipped him over the edge of rational behaviour.

 For him to have accused Joe Simpson of lying — who had written in Touching the Void of the desperate circumstances in which he and his climbing partner, Simon Yates, found themselves — was truly foolish.
-And (to add to the malevolent mix) to ‘recall’ the opinion of an orthopaedic friend, anonymous and in our view almost certainly imaginary, as well as claiming that many mountaineers also thought Joe Simpson’s story questionable — was all part of Jim Perrin’s risible attempt to belittle his reputation.To remind you of what we consider to be his madness, we repeat what he wrote in reply to someone who had just commented.
+And (to add to the malevolent mix) to ‘recall’ the opinion of an orthopaedic friend, anonymous and in our view almost certainly imaginary, as well as claiming that many mountaineers also thought Joe Simpson’s story questionable — was all part of Jim Perrin’s risible attempt to belittle his reputation.To remind you of what we consider to be his madness, we will repeat what he wrote in reply to someone who had just commented.
 They were referring to the latest subject of world interest, the Thailand cave rescue of July, 2018, in which twelve boys and their football coach (as well as four water company workers) were rescued from a cave complex in the most exceptional circumstances.
 This commentator had the ‘temerity’ to draw attention to a similarity; that is, between the element of high drama and survival against apparently overwhelming odds of this rescue, and the climbing drama described in Touching the Void: ‘…but it looks like an epic of Joe Simpson proportions.’